 In addition to federal income taxes, unitholders likely will be subject to other taxes, including state and local taxes, unincorporated business taxes and estate, inheritance or intangible taxes that are imposed by the various jurisdictions in which we do business or own property now or in the future, even if they do not live in any of those jurisdictions.
 Unitholders likely will be required to file state and local income tax returns and pay state and local income taxes in some or all of the jurisdictions.
 Further, unitholders may be subject to penalties for failure to comply with those requirements.
 We presently anticipate that substantially all of our income will be generated in the following states: Arkansas, California, Florida, Georgia, Illinois, Indiana, Maryland, Michigan, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
 Each of these states, except Florida and Texas, imposes a personal income tax.
 If we expand our operations into other states, unitholders may have to file state and local income tax returns in additional jurisdictions.
 If we conduct operations in other states, unitholders may be required to file state and local income tax returns in additional jurisdictions.
-If we conduct out of the states and local tax returns.
+It is the responsibility of each unitholder to file all federal, state and local tax returns.
 Our counsel has not rendered an opinion on the state or local tax consequences of an investment in us.